 To make sure your web application can access the camera, please configure your web server to support HTTPS.
 The following links may help.

-In a production environment, you will need a valid HTTPS certificate.
+In a production environment, a valid HTTPS certificate is required.

 Place a barcode in front of the camera.
 You should see an alert pop up with the decoded barcode result and a coloured region on the video to highlight the barcode location.